-3.2 Access Control prior to arrival of response team
+1.5.2.
+Access Control prior to arrival of response team

-On notification of a Category 1b stranding, the Disaster Risk Management Control Centre will dispatch local area Law enforcement, Metro police and Traffic Services officials to the location.
+On notification of a Category 1b stranding, the DRMC's Disaster Operations Centre (DOC) will dispatch local area Law enforcement, Metro police and Traffic Services officials to the location.
 On arrival the following shall take place: